cseanburns/electronic_resource_mgmt/lectures/03-constant-disruption.md

 Breeding's *What is ERM?* article is a good one to start the week.
 He provides not only a nice outline of the various components of electronic resources, but he also provides some historical context for those components.
-One caveat: all of the articles on our list this week are focused on academic libraries.
+One caveat: all the articles on our list this week are focused on academic libraries.
 I am afraid not much literature (that I have seen, at least) provides the same level of information from other library types.
 I think that librarians in other libraries publish less often than academic librarians, who are often required